edgarpf/aws-cda-tips/README.md

 - The maximum number of SWF domains allowed in an AWS account is 100.

-- a SWF workflow task or task execution can live up to 1 year.
+- A SWF workflow task or task execution can live up to 1 year.

 - It guarantees delivery order of messages/tasks.